An Introduction to the Board

 Annual nominations are accepted in recognition of CPS Technicians and Instructors that demonstrate outstanding CPS contributions.
 The National Child Passenger Safety Board promotes this award to honor the men and women who dedicate their time and skills to ensure our nation’s children are transported safely.
 This is a wonderful opportunity to recognize the outstanding work that goes on in the field of child passenger safety.
 Consider nominating a deserving technician or instructor who exemplifies extraordinary dedication to Child Passenger Safety programs.

-The American Automobile Association (AAA) provided $500 cash awards to the 2015 CPS Technician and Instructor of the year.
-These two winners were announced and recognized at the annual Lifesavers conference in March 2015.
+The American Automobile Association (AAA) provided $500 cash awards to the 2018 CPS Technician and Instructor of the year.
+These two winners were announced and recognized at the annual Lifesavers conference.